FernandoBDAF/gamification-sweai/PROGRESS.md

 Acceptance notes (this iteration):

-- Created `GraphViewport` and `GraphContainer` (presentational and thin orchestration); will switch `DependencyGraph` to use them with minimal diffs next.
+- Wired `DependencyGraph` to use `GraphViewport` for the RF canvas while preserving overlays and legend as children.
+No UX changes.
 - All builds/tests/storybook remain green.